smnookin/smnookin.github.io/_posts/2015-11-09-tony-kilbridge-profile.md

 	*	*	*

-After graduation, Kilbridge, who had studied American History at Harvard, went to teach history at St. Mark’s School, a private school located in Southborough, MA.
+After graduation, Kilbridge, who studied American History at Harvard, went to teach history at St. Mark’s School, a private school located in Southborough, MA.
 As part of his job, he also coached the boy’s crew team there.
 This was actually his second coaching job, as he had coached his dormitory’s recreational crew team in college.

 After two years at St. Mark’s, Kilbridge wanted to get out into the world.
 “I was twenty two, twenty three.
 I wanted to meet girls and have fun and it was not happening in the woods at Southborough,” he says.